 What in hell?

 “He is not better than me!”
 I was outraged.
-“He’s shit!
-He’s the worst actor ever -”
+“He’s terrible!
+He’s the worst actor I've ever seen-”

 “I know that.
 But he’s managed to convince himself, that’s the main thing.”